alex-strobel/DPP-LabManual/GitHub-and-renv.md

 So far, I could not find a both useful *and* visually appealing introduction, just ask the internet if you do not find RStudio's GUI self-explaining.

-## Helpful guides
+### Why you should use R Markdown

+R Markdown is a simple and easy to learn formatting syntax for authoring HTML, PDF, and MS Word documents.
+R Markdown allows to create updatable and reproducible reports because one analyzes data and reports the results in one instance and in a dynamic manner.

+In principle, having a handful of data from a pilot study, you can write the Introduction and Methods section of a scientifc manuscript in R Markdown language (with a little help from LaTeX), all analysis routines in R code, and by placing references to objects generated by this code (such as a linear model) in the text body of the Results section, you can even write up the whole Results section without even having started to collect the actual data.
+Once data collection (and possible preprocessing outside of R) is finished, your report will be ready in an instance, and all that remains to be done is the Discussion.

+But even if you are a novice you does not see oneself fit to anticipate all the possible routines one could take during data analysis, you will benefit from R Markdown.
+If you, say, have collected answers to ten variables of a sample of 250 individuals and have performed a correlation analysis only, you will come up with a correlation table with a number of asterisks that denote the level of significance of an individual correlation coefficent.
+You then do a final quality check of the data (that you should have done initially, of course, but sometimes, one forgets ...) and find out that one participant stated *Boba Fett* as gender and *Kauderwelsch* as mother tongue (indeed an emirical example!).
+You need to remove this individual from the analyses, but then every single correlation coefficient will change to some extent.
+Using R for analysis and Word for reporting, you will need to check every singel coefficient in your table and whether the number of asterisks attached to each coefficient is still valid).
+Using R Markdown, you simply update your document, and every coefficient will be the correct one and assigned with the correct number of asterisks.

-While we try our best to provide you with our knowledge on R Markdown, we consider us still as novices ourselves.
+We have written a [course/tutorial on how to use R Markdown](https://github.com/alex-strobel/R-Markdown.git).
+While we have tried our best to provide you with our knowledge on R Markdown, we consider us still as novices ourselves.
 So, it may pay to read the R Markdown Guide, and often enough, you may want to refer to the R Markdown Cheat Sheet:

 - [R Markdown Guide](https://bookdown.org/yihui/bookdown/)
 - [R Markdown Cheat Sheet](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf)

-Because later on in this course, we will also use the R package *papaja* dedicated to use R Markdown for writing psychological articles in APA style (so far only available for its 6th edition), one needs to install it as described on the author's GitHub site.
+For psychological research reports, there exists a template that renders your R Markdown document in APA style (so far only available for its 6th edition).
+This template is included in the `papaja` package and you need to install it as described on the author's GitHub site.
 It may also pay to familiarize yourself with the manual.

 - [*papaja* Download](https://github.com/crsh/papaja)
 - [*papaja* Manual](http://frederikaust.com/papaja_man/)

+### Why